 - Confinement: Steamed fish is great for new mummies during their confinement period, as well as for nursing mothers.
 Instead of a whole fish, you can use cook individual portions of Indian Threadfin (Ngor Her) fillets to boost milk supply as part of a nutritious confinement meal.

 - Gluten-Free: Use gluten-free soya sauce and gluten-free Chinese Rice Wine (Hua Tiao Chiew)

 - Shellfish-Free: No modifications needed

 Disclosure: This post contains affiliate links.
-This means that if you click the link and make a purchase, we receive a small commission that helps us keep this blog running.
-But we will only link to items that we would consider buying ourselves or recommending to friends, even if we were not getting paid.
+This means that if you click the link and make a purchase, we receive a small commission that contributes to keeping this blog running.
+Please rest assured that we will only link to items that we consider to be good recommendations for our readers!